 What formations can I use in Telegraph Fantasy Football?

-There are six formation options, but only 11 players and no substitutes.
+There are seven formation options, but only 11 players and no substitutes.
 There are no restrictions on the number of players you can select from one team.

 How do captains work in Telegraph Fantasy Football?